Thursday, November 9, 2023

 NYT: “Bill Gates Touts Plan to Make Every Day Thursday”

 As official data proving the Thursday-Wednesday Rule wasn’t working began to pile up, media and Democratic governor soundbites against “science deniers” grew only louder.
 Then official government numbers from Europe showed that those who followed the rule were actually twice as likely to miss meetings.
+The failure of the "new technology" could no longer be hidden.

-In the media and academia and other educated places like Hollywood, those Americans who had been skeptical from the beginning were still tarred as mouth-breathing science deniers.
+In the media and academia and other highly educated places like Hollywood, those Americans who had been skeptical from the beginning were still tarred as mouth-breathing science deniers.
 “Philosopher” Sam Harris even admitted in interview that although they may have been right, “they were right for the wrong reasons.”

 Then white-supremacist child sacrificer Tucker Carlson was finally fired by the Fox News corporation.
 Because the Fox News corporation is a corporation.

 Though in the end the crisis caused trillions of dollars in economic damage and ruined tens of thousands of small businesses, no indictments or actual investigations ever occurred.
 The reason is simple.
 Rubes who are dumb enough to insist Wednesday comes before Thursday are not the kind of people given power to indict or investigate.
+That power is given to the highly educated.

 Check out my Idiocy, Ltd. and begin the long, hard reckoning.